Who Can Submit and When?

 Author: Enter an email address that you will be using after graduation so you can receive author updates about the usage of your thesis.
 Enter your name exactly as it is on your thesis.
 Institution must be Fort Hays State University.

-Date of Award: Choose the semester (fall, summer, spring) from the drop down and enter the year as YYYY.
+Date of Award: Choose the semester (fall, spring, summer) from the drop down and enter the year as YYYY.

 Document Type: This field must be set to Thesis.